mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 * your `+initialize` is called by subclasses, if they don't implement `+initialize` themselves
 * it is OK for subclasses to call `+[super initialize]` if a superclass defines it
 * your class will get it's `+initialize` call first before subclasses
+* `+initialize` is single-threaded, so you don't need to lock
+* `+initialize` will be called for subclasses, that do not define their own `+initialize` method

-So to avoid leaks, check if your variables aren't already initialized.
+To avoid leaks, check if your variables aren't already initialized.

 ### +deinitialize